-For whole foods recommendations, states Ashley Barrient, RD, a bariatric dietitian at Northwestern Memorial Hospital, Prevention Magazine, a well-balanced diet rich in lean protein, heart-healthy fat, fruits, and vegetables has all of the key collagen-synthesizing nutrients you need, including antioxidants to protect it from breaking down due to environmental damage.
+For whole foods recommendations, states Ashley Barrient, RD, a bariatric dietitian at Northwestern Memorial Hospital, Prevention Magazine, we need to follow a well-balanced diet rich in lean protein, heart-healthy fat, fruits, and vegetables that will have all of the key collagen-synthesizing nutrients you need, including antioxidants to protect it from breaking down due to environmental damage.

 Top 7 collagen boosting foods and why: